A great national movement to plant 25 million acorns in Spain

 Some big projects worldwide

-China and its project Green Great Wall show that it is possible to make a change.
-This ambitious program was started in 1978 and hopes to be completed by 2050.
+China and its project Green Great Wall show it is possible to make a change.
+They started this ambitious program in 1978 and have hope that it will be completed by 2050.
 On completion, it will be 4500 km long (2800 mi) long.
-It is similar to the anti-desertification effort made in Saharan Africa.
+It is like the anti-desertification effort made in Saharan Africa.
 This is an effort to plant a broad greenbelt, from coast to coast.

 Ethiopia planted 353 million trees in 12 hours in July 2019.
 Planting more trees will have a positive influence on climate change.

 Everybody should at least plant 1 tree in their lifetime.
-At the birth of each child, a tree should be planted in the garden if possible.
+At the birth of each child, we should plant a tree in the garden if possible.
 Over the many years I have lived on my farm, I planted a great variety of trees.
-They have grown big and beautiful and I am allowed to enjoy the shade they give in the hot summer.
+They have grown big and beautiful, and I may enjoy the shade they give in the hot summer.